beginners corner

 Using Out-Of-The-Money Puts and In-The-Money Calls to Manage Bear Markets

 Strike price selection should be a focus when selling call and put options.
-With the stock market bearish and volatile at the start of 2016, this article will highlight how such choices will offer significant protection while still allowing for compelling returns.
-The stock I selected to demonstrate the main points is Adobe Systems, Inc., […]
+With the stock market bearish and volatile at the start of 2016, this article will highlight how […]

 23 Comments Continue Reading →